 Election cake, a variation of a Colonial-era cake called "muster cake," was created by women in the New England area in the 1700s to encourage voter turnout and sway men to vote for the candidates and issues they supported, since women didn't have the right to vote at the time.

 According to the New England Historical Society, the first recipe for American election cake appeared in 1796 in the first U.S. cookbook, Amelia Simmons' "American Cookery."
 Back then, the cakes could weigh as much as 12 pounds.
-By 1820, people considered the massive dessert old-fashioned — but in 2020, it's back in vogue.
+By 1820, people considered the massive dessert old-fashioned — but now, it's back in vogue.

 So, when Redditor u/princessleiaround shared an election cake recipe from a vintage cookbook with fellow lovers of old recipes, I decided to give it a try.
 Something sweet to take out my election stress on.